sapitts/moose/modules/solid_mechanics/doc/content/source/materials/crystal_plasticity/CrystalPlasticityHCPDislocationSlipBeyerleinUpdate.md

 A constitutive model for only the glide and evolution of forest dislocations within a Hexagonal Close-Packed (HCP) crystal lattice is implemented in this class.
 The constitutive model is taken from the work of [!cite](beyerlein2008dislocation,capolungo2009interaction,beyerlein2010probabilistic), which was developed for a viscoplastic self-consistent application.
 Here the constitutive model is employed within a crystal plasticity implementation.

 `CrystalPlasticityHCPDislocationSlipBeyerleinUpdate` allows for the evaluation of the slip resistance, forest dislocation density, and substructure density on different types of slip systems, such as basal$<a>$, prismatic$<a>$, pyramidal$<c+a>$, and so on.
 Within this class these different types of slip systems are termed `modes`, following [!cite](beyerlein2008dislocation).
 Vectors of values for each slip mode dependent parameter may be supplied within the input file.
 The number of slip systems, value of the burgers vector, and the value of the initial lattice friction are examples of slip mode dependent input file parameters.
+The specification of modes is not explicitly identified within the code, and no particular order is enforced.
 The specification of modes are not explicitly identified within the code, and no particular order is enforced.

 !alert warning